James221-a3rt/IVEBench/README.md

 If you If you find [IVEBench](https://ryanchenyn.github.io/projects/IVEBench) useful for your research, please consider giving a star⭐ and citation📝 :)

 ```
-@article{chen2025ivebenchmodernbenchmarksuite,
+@article{chen2025ivebench,
   title={IVEBench: Modern Benchmark Suite for Instruction-Guided Video Editing Assessment},
-      author={Yinan Chen and Jiangning Zhang and Teng Hu and Yuxiang Zeng and Zhucun Xue and Qingdong He and Chengjie Wang and Yong Liu and Xiaobin Hu and Shuicheng Yan},
+  author={Chen, Yinan and Zhang, Jiangning and Hu, Teng and Zeng, Yuxiang and Xue, Zhucun and He, Qingdong and Wang, Chengjie and Liu, Yong and Hu, Xiaobin and Yan, Shuicheng},
   journal={arXiv preprint arXiv:2510.11647},
   year={2025}
 }
 ```